insertfahim/PropertyFlow/README.md

 ## 🌟 Project Showcase

-RENTiful is a sophisticated, enterprise-grade real estate rental platform that I developed to revolutionize how property managers and tenants interact.
+PropertyFlow is a sophisticated, enterprise-grade real estate rental platform that I developed to revolutionize how property managers and tenants interact.
 This full-stack application combines modern web technologies with intelligent design to create a seamless rental experience.

 ### ✨ What Makes This Special